Designations Congruent with Things: Chapter 9

 “Thanks man.
 But why are we quitting?”
 Newt says into his hands.

 Newt drags his hands away from his face, takes his glasses with them, tries to organize his hands and frames to get everything back in order and ends up somehow driving a knuckle into his bad eye, which, great, closes, so, reflexes intact, but, not-so-great, hurts with an excruciating, eye-watering intensity; can he just fall asleep and wake up three days from now?
 That would work out well for him.
-He looks over at Hermann to see the guy is halfway through his half bottle of sherry.
-There’s pregaming and then there’s just straight up gaming, which is the direction Hermann seems to be heading in.
+He looks over at Hermann to see the guy halfway through his half bottle of sherry.
+There’s pregaming and then there’s just straight up gaming, which is the direction Hermann’s heading in.
 Newt is not going to judge though.
 He’s going to lie here, neither pregaming nor gaming, and be unjudgmentally envious.

 “Yeah,” Newt says.
 “Okay.
 Boston it is.”